Bilevel Autoresearch: Meta-Autoresearching Itself: Abstract

 \section{Abstract}

 If autoresearch is itself a form of research, then autoresearch can be applied to research \emph{itself}.
 We take this idea literally: we use an autoresearch loop to optimize the autoresearch loop.

-Every existing autoresearch system---from Karpathy's single-track loop to AutoResearchClaw's multi-batch extension and EvoScientist's persistent memory---was improved by a \emph{human} who read the code, identified a bottleneck, and wrote new code.
-We ask whether an LLM can do the same, autonomously.
+The autoresearch systems we build on---from Karpathy's single-track loop to AutoResearchClaw's multi-batch extension and EvoScientist's persistent memory---use search procedures designed by humans.
+We ask whether an LLM can autonomously improve that procedure itself: reading the loop, identifying bottlenecks, and generating new mechanisms that change how future improvements are searched for.

 We present \textbf{\methodname{}}, a bilevel framework where an outer loop meta-optimizes the inner autoresearch loop by generating and injecting new search mechanisms as Python code at runtime.
 The inner loop optimizes the task; the outer loop optimizes how the inner loop searches.
-Both loops use the same LLM---no stronger model is needed at the meta level.
+Both loops use the same LLM---no stronger model is needed at the meta level, although the outer loop consumes additional inference and wall-clock budget.
+This is a mechanism-level view of agentic self-improvement: Python code is the carrier in our implementation, but skills, prompts, workflows, scripts, evaluators, domain principles, world-model assumptions, and memory schemas can also encode modifiable mechanisms that shape future agent behavior.

 On Karpathy's GPT pretraining benchmark, the meta-autoresearch outer loop achieves a 5$\times$ improvement over the standard inner loop alone ($-0.045$ vs.\ $-0.009$ \valbpb{}), while parameter-level adjustment without mechanism change yields no reliable gain.
-The outer loop autonomously discovers mechanisms from combinatorial optimization, multi-armed bandits, and design of experiments---without human specification of which domains to explore.
-These mechanisms succeed by breaking the inner loop's deterministic search patterns, forcing exploration of directions the LLM's priors systematically avoid.
+The outer loop instantiates mechanisms from adjacent search domains, including combinatorial optimization, multi-armed bandits, and design of experiments---without human specification of the final mechanism design.
+Trace analysis suggests that these mechanisms improve performance by breaking the inner loop's deterministic search patterns, forcing exploration of directions the LLM's priors systematically avoid.

-The core principle is simple: if autoresearch can meta-autoresearch itself, it can, in principle, \emph{meta-autoresearch anything with a measurable objective.}
+The experiments demonstrate, on this benchmark, the first bilevel step: an outer loop improves the search behavior of an inner loop.
+The same mechanism-discovery principle suggests a path toward recursive bootstrapping, where mechanisms discovered for the inner loop can be fed back to improve the meta-level loop itself.